IDA-FBK/NeuroFuzzyProject/README.md

 - Ensure you have a configuration file located in the `experiments/configurations/<dataset>/` directory.

-- This file should contain experiment settings such as number of seeds, neuron types, number of membership functions (MFs), activation function, and optimizer (see conf file inside `experiments/configurations/iris/` ).
+- For running the _standard_ version, this file should contain experiment settings such as number of seeds, neuron types, number of membership functions (MFs), activation function, and optimizer (see conf file inside `experiments/configurations/iris/` ).

+- For running the _evolutionary_ version, this file should contain experiment settings such as the number of seeds, neuron types, fitness fn, parameters for mutation and crossover etc, and the path for storing the results.

 ### 3. Command-line Arguments